 To design a motion:

-1.Plan and sketch the Motion for the tool over one machine-cycle
+1.Plan and sketch the Motion for the tooling, on paper, over one machine-cycle

 Note on the sketch:

-•the Motion name - usually relate the name to the tooling function or interaction with the packaging.
-Try to make it short.
+•The Motion's name - usually relate the motion's name to the function of the tooling or the interaction with the packaging.
+Try to make the name short.

-•if a segment has a velocity requirements? - e.g. to track a pack during heat-sealing
+•If a segment has a velocity requirement - e.g. to track a pack during heat-sealing

 2.Use the Blend-Point Editor, to set the Y-axis position value of each Blend-Point to zero, then close the Blend-Point Editor.

-4.Use the Blend-Point Editor, to make sure the Match Control-Button for each Blend-Point is set to Do Match.
+4.Use the Blend-Point Editor to make sure the Match Control-Buttons are active for Position, Velocity, Acceleration for each Blend-Point - to make sure there is motion-continuity.

 5.If the motion is a progressive motion, set the Blend-Point #1 to Do NOT Match.